KamilCloudDev/VidLingo/README.md

     ```

 4.  **Run the Translator (Module 3)**:
     Scans the `./downloads` folder for transcription files and translates them using the configured cloud AI.
+You can specify the target language using the `TARGET_LANGUAGE` environment variable.
     ```bash
+    docker-compose run --env TARGET_LANGUAGE=French translator
+    # Or for Polish (default):
-    docker-compose run translator
+    # docker-compose run translator
     ```

 ---